ykl1993/cdn/intl.en-US/API Reference/Service operation interface/OpenCdnService.md

 -   A single user can only subscribe once.
 -   Subscription restrictions: The account must have passed real-name registration.

-**Note:** Make sure that before using this interface, you fully know billing method and price of CDN.
-For more information, see Price overview。
+**Note:** Make sure that before using this interface, you fully understand the billing method and pricing of CDN.
+For more information, see Price overview.

 ## Request parameters {#section_lgd_3rt_vdb .section}